sabrysm/aiosqlitedict/README.md

 ```

 ## Getting Started
-We start by connect our database along with
+We start by connecting our database along with
 the reference column
 ```python
 from aiosqlitedict.database import Connect